temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 ### What is Temenos DevX Platform?

-“DevX” is a cloud based platform for use during development, test, implementation, and ongoing change with configurable and scalable Temenos Suites on-demand.
+“DevX” is a cloud based service for use during development, test, implementation, and ongoing change with configurable and scalable Temenos Suites on-demand.
+This software service provides clients with access to a portal interface through which they can provision cloud environments using software defined templates.
+Once provisioned client can interact with these environments through portal tools, design studio integration and the standard Temenos product web and APIs.

 ## **Features**